-In addition to proper inflation, correct wheel alignment helps to decrease tire wear.
-You should get your car's wheel alignment checked every 12 months or 24,000 km (15,000 miles).
+In addition to proper inflation. correct wheel alignment helps to decrease tire wear.
+If you find a tire is worn unevenly, have your dealer check the wheel alignment.

 The tires were properly balanced by the factory.
 They may need to be rebalanced at some time before they are worn out.
 Have your dealer check the tires if you feel a consistent vibration while driving.
 A tire should always be rebalanced if it is removed from the wheel for repair.